Haran-K/Python-Selenium-Multiple-Tabs/README.md

 ## How to handle multiple tabs in automation test in Python-selenium on [LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=Python-selenium-multiple-tabs)

 If you want to handle multiple tabs using an automation test in Python-selenium on LambdaTest, you can use the follwing steps.
-You can refer to sample test repo [here](https://github.com/LambdaTest/python-selenium-sample).

 ### Code